timcharper/enelson.github.io/Behavior-Parameterization.md

 });
 ```

 This is how the consumer can create custom predicates on the fly, and in any combination.
-And, if could also create reusable filters by assigning predicates to variables:
+And, they could also create reusable filters by assigning predicates to variables:

 ```
 Predicate<Animal> lightCatsFilter = new Predicate<Animal>() {